 How does the Early Decision Program affect the Honors Assurance?

 They are independent of each other.
 We will continue with the Honors Assurance.
 Ferris Honors students may apply and be considered under the Early Decision Program.
 An Honors student who meets the requirement of the “Assurance” may also apply under the regular cycle as well.

 Do I still need to interview and take the PCAT if I apply under the Early Decision Program?

 Yes.
 All application requirements that apply to regular cycle candidate, also apply to early decision candidates.
-We anticipate having the September PCAT scores available for the early decisions (although this isn't guaranteed).
 Interviews for early decision candidates will occur during September and October.

 What are the advantages of the Early Decision Program?

 For qualified applicants who see Ferris State University College of Pharmacy as their intended “first choice”, the Early Decision Program offers the opportunity to apply early, interview early and have a decision by the end of October.